mmf-3-iOs/NewYorkTimes/README.md

-PikabuSurfer
+NewYorkTimes
 ============

-App for iOs providing Pikabu news
+App for iOs providing New York Times news